 Chronic Bronchitis Symptom Treatment Alternatives

 Some chronic bronchitis patients have found success using lung medications and pulmonary rehab programs, but others have not been so fortunate.
 For patients looking for new way to improve chronic bronchitis symptoms, cellular therapy has shown promise.

-Here, at the Lung Institute, we use cells from the patient’s own body, which may improve quality of life in those with chronic lung disease.
+Here, at the Lung Health Institute, we use cells from the patient’s own body, which may improve quality of life in those with chronic lung disease.